 - 1. Main Flash memory and secondary Flash memory sector select signals must not be larger than the physical sector size. - 2.
 Any main Flash memory sector must not be mapped in the same memory space as another Main Flash sector. - 3.
 A secondary Flash memory sector must not be mapped in the same memory space as another Flash Boot sector. - 4.
-SRAM, I/O, and Peripheral I/O spaces must not overlap. - 5.
+SRAM and I/O spaces must not overlap. - 5.
 A secondary Flash memory sector may overlap a main Flash memory sector.
 In case of overlap, priority will be given to the Flash Boot sector. - 6.
-SRAM, I/O, and Peripheral I/O spaces may overlap any other memory sector.
-Priority will be given to the SRAM, I/O, or Peripheral I/O.
+SRAM and I/O spaces may overlap any other memory sector.
+Priority will be given to the SRAM and I/O.